Battle of Badgam: Aftermath of battle

-The company of 4 KUMAON under Maj Som Nath Sharma was decimated.
-For his courageous "last man, last round" stand, Maj Sharma was posthumously awarded the Param Vir Chakra, Independent India's newly instituted highest award for gallantry.
+Despite heavy losses the company of 4 Kumaon under Major Somnath Sharma repelled the enemy advance.
+For his courageous "last man, last round" stand, Major Sharma was posthumously awarded the Param Vir Chakra, Independent India's newly instituted highest award for gallantry.

 The fierce resistance of Sharma's company had caused 200 casualties to the raiders.
-Also, the tribal leader of the Lashkar had a bullet through his leg.
+Also, the tribal leader of the lashkar had a bullet through his leg.
 The Pakistani raiders made no attempt to exploit the vulnerabilities that night and move to the airfield or to Srinagar city.
-It is surmised that the incapacitation of the leader, the heavy losses, and reports of movement of 1 PUNJAB into the area had caused the raiders to misjudge the tactical situation.
-This bought time for additional Indian troops to fly into the Srinagar airport the next day, reorganize and block all routes of ingress to Srinagar.
+It is surmised that the incapacitation of the leader, the heavy losses, and reports of movement of 1 Punjab into the area had caused the lashkar raiders to misjudge the tactical situation.
+Later 1 Punjab recaptured Badgam securing airfield and caused the raiders to abandon their advance.
+This also bought time for additional Indian troops to fly into the Srinagar airport the next day, reorganize and block all routes of ingress to Srinagar.